microspectrometer/dev-kit-2020/doc/book/spi-slave-data-ready-signal.md

 bytes are coming back: [StatusInvalid, `invalid_cmd`].

 Note that even knowing how many bytes to expect, the SpiSlave sends the *Data-Ready* signal between every byte.
 This is because the SPI data register is not double-buffered in the transmit direction.
 The SpiSlave cannot, therefore, load the next byte until the transmission is finished.
 The SpiMaster must wait to clock the SpiSlave for the start of the next byte until it receives the *Data-Ready* signal.

-The SpiMaster stops checking for *Data-Ready* after it receives the number of bytes the SpiSlave said it was sending.
+The SpiMaster stops checking for *Data-Ready* after it receives all of the bytes the SpiSlave said it was sending.

 After the SpiMaster sends a message, it must wait until the SpiSlave signals that a response is ready.
 The SpiMaster polls MISO